-- A. Building height is defined apply in Chapter 11. - B.A.
-Exemptions.
-The building height limitations of addition to all other applicable provisions of the Zoning Ordinance that areunless otherwise specified in each zoning district do not apply to: - B. Conditions.
+- Provide clarity and consistency in the application of site development requirements. - Ensure the Zoning Ordinance implements the General Plan Place Types. - A. Applicability.
+The site development requirements of Section 7.01 apply in addition to all other applicable provisions of the Zoning Ordinance unless otherwise specified. - B. Conditions.
 In addition to any requirement in Section 7.01, site development must conform to all: - 1.
 Accepted proffers pursuant to Section 11.10.03; and - 2.
 Conditions imposed pursuant to: - a.
 Variance [Section 11.08]; - b.
-Special Exception [Section 11.11];
+Special Exception [Section 11.11]; - c.

-- c.
 Zoning Modification [Section 11.12]; or - d.
 Historic Overlay District (HOD) Review [Section 11.13].